nikhilm/uvbook/source/basics.rst

 **non-blocking** because the application process was free to do other tasks.
 This fits in well with libuv's event-loop approach, since the operating system events can be treated as just another libuv event.
-The non-blocking ensures that other events can continue to be handled as fast they come in [#]_.
+The non-blocking ensures that other events can continue to be handled as fast as they come in [#]_.

 ..
 NOTE::